What is the National 3 Peaks Challenge?

 Food – we opted for snacks on the mountains and left main meals until the drives.
 Again, you will know your own needs.

 - Base layer – I have a merino wool base layer which is excellent.
-Not only is it effective, it also doesn’t stink!
+Not only is it effective, but it also doesn’t stink!
 It’s worth spending the money on a merino wool top for something like this.
 There’s a good article HERE that compares merino wool and synthetic materials.
 The problem with wool is that it doesn’t dry quickly, so I took a spare synthetic base layer which was offensively smelly after Scafell Pike!
 Ha!

 - Waterproof jacket

-- Waterproof trousers – We had time to change kit between the mountains, so opted not to take waterproof trousers, despite rain being forecast on Ben Nevis.
+- Waterproof trousers – We had time to change kit between the mountains, so we opted not to take waterproof trousers, despite rain being forecast on Ben Nevis.

 Hat & gloves – these two go hand in hand.
-Even if the weather is good, it’s likely to be windy on the peaks and if you’re stopping for food or rest, you might get cold quickly.
+Even if the weather is good, it’s likely to be windy on the peaks, and if you’re stopping for food or rest, you might get cold quickly.

 Compeed – for the hotspots on your feet.
 If you’re anything like Dek and have feet like a baby, you’ll need these.
-Look after your feet otherwise you’ll be in a world of pain by the end!
+Look after your feet; otherwise, you’ll be in a world of pain by the end!

 Other Kit Considerations

 Map & compass – It would never be a bad idea to take a map and compass, even if you’ve got your phone with mapping on.
 Belt and braces, and all that!
-The weather may change and you might need a map and compass but it’s no use if you can’t read a map and don’t know how to use a compass, so find out how before you set off.
+The weather may change, and you might need a map and compass, but it’s no use if you can’t read a map and don’t know how to use a compass, so find out how before you set off.
 We resorted to the map to plan Pyg Track when we changed routes, so it came in handy.

-Spare socks – if you have sweaty feet or no waterproof boots, you might want to take spare socks to change into between mountains.
+Spare socks – if you have sweaty feet or no waterproof boots, you might want to take spare socks to change between mountains.
 And you’ll have plenty of time to change on the road!